Skip to main content

 At a minimum, the file must contain the driver’s application for

-employment, the driver’s road test certification, a written record regarding
+employment, the driver’s road test certification, and a written record regarding

 each past employer contacted as part of the hiring process, the driver’s